 More recipes for Norwegian sentences

 This is the second part of the series on cooking up Norwegian sentences.
 You might want to read part 1 first.
-We define what a sentence actually is, and you learn to build one by putting the words in the right order.
-Read on!
-So first:
+Here we define what a sentence actually is, and you learn to build one by putting the words in the right order.

 What is a sentence?